andreiio/rclone-release/README.md

 ### Inputs

-* `dest` - Upload destination, in `dest:full/path` format.
+* `bucket` - Upload destination, in `dest:full/path` format.
 Will be directly passed to rclone
 * `publish_dir` - Directory to archive
 * `release_name` - Name of directory that groups all the project's releases and individual release archive base name
 * `release_tag` - (optional) Unique identifier that gets appended to the archive file name.
 Defaults to `<tag-name>_<commit-short-sha>` where tags exist and `<commit-short-sha>` for everything else.